 - Class 1 misdemeanor: Includes stolen property valued at more than $750 but less than $2,000.
 An offender could face 18 months in prison and/or a $5,000 fine.

-However, larceny can also be charged as a felony in Colorado.
+However, theft can also be charged as a felony in Colorado.
 Here are the felony charges.

 - Class 6 felony: Includes stolen property valued at more than $2,000 but less than $5,000.
 An offender could face 18 months in prison and/or a $100,000 fine.